Compare Trade School

 Do phlebotomists make good money?

-The median salary is $40,580, with experienced phlebotomists earning $48,000-$61,000.
+See the salary data above for current BLS figures.
 Pay is modest but reasonable for the short training time.
 Many use phlebotomy as a stepping stone to higher-paying healthcare careers.

 Is phlebotomy a good career?

-Phlebotomy offers fast training, good job growth (8%), and a direct patient care role.
+Phlebotomy offers fast training, good job growth, and a direct patient care role.
 It’s a good fit if you’re comfortable with blood and needles, want quick entry to healthcare, and enjoy patient interaction.

 Is it hard to become a phlebotomist?